tae898/erc/examples/README.md

 The three different modalities all give us different time length.
 Of course we can just resample them so that they can have the same time length, but there’s gotta be a better and smarter way.

 ## `./local` (run this locally)
-* `smaller-datasets.ipynb` to reproduce the smaller datasets.
+* `1.smaller-datasets.ipynb` to reproduce the smaller datasets.
-* `visual-features-extraction.ipynb` to extract visual features from the entire datasets.
+* `2.visual-features-extraction.ipynb` to extract visual features from the entire datasets.
-* `visual-features-check.ipynb` to check the extracted visual features.
+* `3.visual-features-check.ipynb` to check the extracted visual features.
-* ...
+* `register-your-face.ipynb` to register your face.
+* `webcam.ipynb` to run on your webcam.
+* `create-embeddings.ipynb` to create face embeddings.
+* `run-on-images.ipynb` to run on still images.
+* `friends2gmrc.ipynb` See to https://github.com/cltl/GRMCAnnotation

 ## `./colab` (run this on colab)
-* `visual-features-extraction-colab.ipynb` to extract visual features from the smaller datasets.
+* `1.visual-features-extraction-colab.ipynb` to extract visual features from the smaller dataset
-* `visual-features-check-colab.ipynb` to check the extracted visual features.
+* `2.visual-features-check-colab.ipynb` to check the extracted visual features.
-* `find-relevant-faces-colab.ipynb` to see how to cluster face embeddings.
+* `3.find-relevant-faces-colab.ipynb` to cluster the face embedding vectors.